MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

    two array that hold for each triangle the vertex indices of the three triangle edges and the triangle indices of the three triangle neighbours are used. **(A)** Triangle vertices belonging to a triangle are ordered counterclockwise, as are edges.
+Efficient algorithms based on barycentric triangle coordinates are used to check whether a point lies within a triangle or whether a displacement vector intersects a triangle edge.
-For in triangle and edge intersection tests barycentric triangle coordinates are used. **(A)** Visualization of mesh surface ray marching.
+   **(A)** Visualization of mesh surface ray marching.
 If a molecule (green sphere) crosses a triangle edge, its displacement vector is advanced to the corresponding edge and then rotated into the plane of the neighboring triangle. **D,E** By the ray marching method described in the text, molecules follow a geodesic paths on the mesh surface. **F** The mean squared displacement of diffusing surface molecules is in agreement with theory.
+According to theory, in 2 dimensions :math:`MSD = 4Dt`.
+In this validation example, :math:`D=43 nm^2/\mu s`.

 Surface ray marching
 ^^^^^^^^^^^^^^^^^^^^